ServiceStack/ServiceStack.OrmLite/README.md

 # API Examples

-OrmLite's SQL Expression support lets you use LINQ-liked querying in all our providers.
-To give you a flavour here are some examples with their partial SQL output (using SqlServer dialect):
+OrmLite provides terse and intuitive typed API's for database querying from simple lambda expressions to more complex LINQ-Like Typed SQL Expressions which you can use to construct more complex queries.
+To give you a flavour here are some examples:

 ### Querying with SELECT